Application instructions for Youth Internships

 - Demonstrate a fair and transparent recruitment, interview and hiring process.

-Applicants must briefly explain how their proposed project will result in the following outcomes, based on the priority area under which they are applying:
+Applicants must briefly explain how their proposed project will result in the following outcomes:

 - Increased community mobilization to identify and prioritize viable economic opportunities through strong decision making and planning;

 - Strengthened economic competitiveness in the community through priorities to diversify and stimulate business investment and growth in the short- to medium-term (up to five years).

 Not-For-Profit Applicants: FedNor may contribute up to the lesser of $31,500 or 90 percent per year toward employee salary, benefits, and professional/business skills development and associated travel costs.

 The salary for intern and employee benefits are eligible costs while there is an Employer-Employee Relationship.
 Such relationship exists when there is a verbal or written agreement in which an employee agrees to work on a full-time basis for an employer for a specified period of time, in return for salary or wages.

 - Unemployed or underemployed (persons under the age of 30);